 Below are a few recent posts so striking we decided to analyse them and include them in our content library.
 Given over 90% of the attention brands get on social goes to the top ~5% of (branded) posts, getting an in-depth take on hundreds of top posts is a good way to develop your ‘content muscle,’ gaining inspiration in the process.
 Get started with this half a dozen.

-MAGA vs GAP:
+1. MAGA vs GAP:

-In late July, American Eagle launched its controversial campaign featuring Sydney Sweeney, adding oil to the already hot political cauldron by playing on the ambivalence of the homophone jeans/genes.
+In late July, American Eagle launched its controversial campaign featuring Sydney Sweeney, adding oil to the already hot political fire by playing on the ambivalence of the homophone jeans/genes.
 (Watch the hero YouTube video here or a follow-up on TikTok here, and read our breakdowns in the video description.)

 *about half of AE’s YouTube and TikTok views for this campaign were paid for.
 Their most interesting and contemporary post for the campaign may arguably be this one, playing on nostalgia.